BLavery/miniSerial/README.md

 <img align="right" src="STM32F030-Dev-Brd.jpg">Baudrate is configurable.
 19200 looks ideal, but higher than that is no good.
 Pins are configurable, and are driven only by digitalWrite and digitalRead.

 Receive functions are buffered, and your sketch suffers no blocking.
 But you MUST supply a Serial.run() call in your loop(), and that must be called at high speed without other code doing any delay() or blocking.
 (For example, a 50 uSec delay will miss a complete "bit" at 19200.)
+If your loop() has code than is disturbing serial reception, try progressively lowering the baudrate.

 Transmit functions are not buffered.
 Your loop() code will block during transmit.
 (Eg about 0.6 mSec/chr at 19200.)
 But note that while your loop() code will wait for the UART transmit function to complete, the UART receive will still be processing and buffering.